TritonRL: Training LLMs to Think and Code Triton Without Cheating: Introduction

 Furthermore, there is a common issue reported across kernel generation works, reward hacking \citep{baronio2025multi,li2025autotriton}.
 Due to the scarcity of high-quality kernel examples compared to other programming languages, most approaches rely on RL training using runtime measurements and correctness rewards from unit tests after kernel execution.
 However, models frequently learn to exploit unit test loopholes, such as direct use of high-level PyTorch modules, rather than generating proper code, and this phenomenon is particularly prevalent in smaller models (8B and below) \citep{baronio2025multi}.
 This issue fundamentally undermines the core objective of developing more efficient custom kernels to replace existing pre-optimized libraries, while current approaches predominantly rely on simple rule-based syntax verification whose effectiveness remains uncertain.

-In this paper, we present \ours, an 8B-scale LLM specialized for Triton programming that achieves state-of-the-art performance in both correctness and runtime speedup, while effectively mitigating reward hacking.
-To enable high-quality Triton kernel generation with small models (up to 8B), we design a training pipeline with the following key contributions:
+In this paper, we present \ours, an 8B-scale LLM specialized for Triton programming that achieves state-of-the-art performance in both functional correctness and execution speed.
+Our training pipeline enables 8B-scale models to robustly surpass much larger frontiers through the following contributions:

-\begin{itemize}[leftmargin=.5cm] \item \textbf{Simplified dataset curation with distillation}: Instead of large-scale web crawling, we build on the curated \emph{KernelBook} problems.
-Their solutions are refined and augmented through DeepSeek-R1 distillation~\citep{guo2025deepseek}, providing high-quality supervision for SFT of our base model Qwen3-8B~\citep{qwen3tech}.